Ember 1.0 Prerelease

 Ember 1.0 Prerelease includes what we think is the most advanced tool

-for modeling your application's state: Ember.Router
+for modeling your application's state: Ember.Router.
+The router allows

 you to describe the state of your application as discrete objects, which